If the coronavirus pandemic has ruined your big day, forcing you to either postpone or cancel your wedding, then we have some good news.

 If you’re hosting an outdoor wedding, for example, these 30 guests will also only be allowed from six different households.
 Therefore, you need to think about your guests on an individual basis, weighing up who lives with who and whether or not they should be invited.

-With there being a greater risk of catching coronavirus for people aged over sixty years old as well, you’ll also need to consider the risk profile of your guests.
+With there being a greater risk of catching COVID-19 for people aged over 60 years as well, you’ll also need to consider the risk profile of your guests.
 The last thing you want is for a close friend or family member to catch the deadly virus as a result of your wedding.

 Step 4: Don’t Book A Caterer Or Band.